gjheij/ls_userguide/README.md

 ./create.sh ${version_NR}
 ```

-This will generate the pdf file from md using latex/pandoc
+This will generate the pdf file from md using latex/pandoc in `versions/md_*`.
+You can download the PDF of read it online.

 # Install fonts